 Efficient reassembly allows for quicker turnaround, while the documented process requires accuracy throughout – even down to the tightening torque, as it should be.

 At last, the ICR Serviced by Label.
 It’s kind of like the FDA approval on a new remedy.
 This label with received and installed dates for improved warranty tracking is only applied when the repaired servo motor has undergone every step of our detailed repair process.

 Encoders and resolvers improperly aligned open a myriad of problems.
 Everything from runaway to low torque and even no movement.

-ICR technicians use the SYNC 3 by Octava Engineering with its digital-first alignment to guarantee the sought-after and often elusive 0° position for perfect operability.
+ICR technicians use the Linea X3 by Octava Engineering with its digital-first alignment to guarantee the sought-after and often elusive 0° position for perfect operability.